The Pearl (novella): Setting

 The book takes place in La Paz, Baja California, Mexico.
-Unlike many of Steinbeck’s other works, it does not take place in the U.S state of California.
+Unlike many of Steinbeck's other works, it does not take place in the U.S. state of California.

 Themes

 Family – One of the major themes in the novel is family.
 Throughout the novel, the plot discusses how the family lives before and after the pearl.
 It is the constant focus of the plot and many of the decisions are based on what would be best for the family.
 For example, the first thing that Kino desires to do with the money from the pearl is to give his wife and Coyotito a better life.
 This money would pay for Coyotito’s education, better clothes, and better protection.
 Later, Kino also demonstrates devotion to his family by not selling to the pearl dealer.
 The second buyer was trying to get the pearl for less than it was worth, but Kino, with his family in mind, declined to search for a better deal.
 He always has his family in mind, whether it leads to warmth and happiness or destruction.
 It was the reason Kino got the pearl and, eventually, the reason why he threw it back into the ocean.

-Good and Evil – One of the biggest themes in this novel is the one between good and evil.
-This theme is displayed in other themes as well and it is shown from the beginning to the end.
-In the beginning, Kino lives a life of simplicity and happiness but when he discovers the pearl, he believes that good will come from it.
-However, a sense of evil accompanies it.
-After that, Kino and his family were in a constant battle against evil to preserve the good that they enjoyed before.
+Good and Evil – One of the major themes in this novel is the one between good and evil.
+Steinbeck complicates these simple notions of good and bad by showing how evil can come in beautiful or prestigious packages like the Doctor, the Priest, or even in the end, the Pearl of the World.